FOR IMMEDIATE RELEASE:

 We sell several different brands and sizing may vary.

-Below is a general sizing chart for most of our clothes, which are usually a young contemporary fit.
+Many of our clothes are a young contemporary fit.

 Many of our tops and tunics may have a generous fit, refer to the item description as you may want to size down in such items.